aument-lang/aument/docs/tour.md

 a = [1,2,3];
 ```

-Tuples are like statically sized arrays:
+Tuples are statically sized arrays, you cannot remove items from it:

 ```
 a = #[1,2,3];